cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ### Building the applications and creating Docker images

-Both `movie-service` and `review-service` use the `dockerfile-maven` plugin from Spotify to make the Docker build process integrate with the Maven build process.
+Both `post-service` and `comment-service` use the `dockerfile-maven` plugin from Spotify to make the Docker build process integrate with the Maven build process.

 If you have Java 11, Maven and Docker configured, you are good to go.

-- Change to the `review-service` folder: `cd review-service`
+- Change to the `comment-service` folder: `cd comment-service`
 - Build the application and create a Docker image: `mvn clean install`
 - Change to the parent folder: `cd ..`
-- Change to the `movie-service` folder: `cd movie-service`
+- Change to the `post-service` folder: `cd post-service`
 - Build the application and create a Docker image: `mvn clean install`
 - Change to the parent folder: `cd ..`